jeffbass/imagenode/README.rst

 **The first test** runs both the sending program **imagenode** and the receiving program **imagezmq** timing_receive_jpg_buf.py (acting as a test hub) on a Mac (or linux computer) with a webcam.
-It tests that the **imagenode** software is installed correctly and that ``imagenode.yaml`` file has been copied and edited in a way that works.
+It tests that the **imagenode** software is installed correctly and that the ``imagenode.yaml`` file has been copied and edited in a way that works.
 It uses the webcam on the Mac for testing.
 It uses a "lighted" versus "dark" detector applied to a specified ROI.

 Test 2: Sending a light detector stream of images from RPi PiCamera to a Mac
 ----------------------------------------------------------------------------
 **The second test** runs **imagenode** on a Raspberry Pi, using **imagezmq** (acting as a test hub) on a Mac (or Linux computer).
-It tests that the imagenode software is installed correctly on the RPi and that imagenode.yaml file has been copied and edited in a way that works.
+It tests that the **imagenode** software is installed correctly on the RPi and that the ``imagenode.yaml`` file has been copied and edited in a way that works.
 It tests that the **imagezmq** communication is working between the Raspberry Pi and the Mac.
 It also tests the Picamera.
 It uses a "lighted" versus "dark" detector applied to a specified ROI.

 Test 3: Sending a motion detector stream of images from RPi PiCamera to a Mac
 -----------------------------------------------------------------------------
 **The third test** runs **imagenode** on a Raspberry Pi, using **imagezmq** (acting as a test hub) on a Mac (or Linux computer).
-It uses a "moving" versus "still" motion detector applied to a specified ROI.
+It is very similar to Test 2, except that it uses a "moving" versus "still" motion detector applied to a specified ROI.

 Test 4: Sending temperature readings from RPi temperature sensor to a Mac
 -------------------------------------------------------------------------